zv/dotfilez/README.md

 ## Installing
-To get a file by file install prompt for each dotfile, simply run sh
+To get a file by file install prompt for each dotfile, simply run

     $ ./dotfilez.sh install

 ## Public Keys

-The following public keys are available inside this repository
+The following public keys are available inside this repository.
+Naturally, I accept and prefer gpg encrypted messages.

 - **GPG** (*zv.gpg.pub*)
 <pre>